 - Luggage claim: Once you get clearance from the Immigration counter, go forward and take the front passage way.
-This leads to the baggage claim section.
-There’s a hanging large screen that displays flights and assigned baggage claim conveyor.
-Check your boarding pass to verify your flight number in case you forget.
+This step leads to the baggage claim section.
+There’s a large hanging screen that displays flights and assigned baggage claim conveyor.
+Check your boarding pass to verify your flight number.

 - Meeting point: Once you exit the customs area, you’ll find yourself in the arrival concourse.
 This place is where you will meet an agency staff to bring you to the agency office, temporary accommodation or directly to your employer.
 Depending on the instruction of the agency staff you haven’t met yet, you may wait near the meeting place and look for someone carrying your name in a note.